afralshamsi/COE486_Brain-Tumor-Classification_Project/README.md

 2. In Colab, select:

-   `Runtime → Change runtime type → A100`
+   `Runtime → Change runtime type → A100` (to reduce total runtime use A100 if not availabe use T4)

 3. Click Runall( dataset downloads automatically when code is run)